 - One other player to mention, Hawes.
 He started off really hot, and looked like the productive player we've seen over the past couple of games.
 Then the old (standard?)
 Hawes reappeared in the second half.
 He had about a 5-minute stretch where he was single-handedly keeping the Rockets in the game, and negating Jrue's offensive explosion.
 He went to the bench, came back in and hit a couple of big jumpers, so maybe we haven't seen the end of productive Spence.

-vs. NJN, Friday night.
+Up Next: vs. NJN, Friday night.

-is fully updated now, you can check out all the pertinent info there, then click on game numbers or dates to see the rotation/advanced stats charts from every game, along with all DF coverage.
+Also, the schedule is fully updated now, you can check out all the pertinent info there, then click on game numbers or dates to see the rotation/advanced stats charts from every game, along with all DF coverage.
 Check it out.